🤔 The problem: exposing a service without putting yourself at risk

 | Open ports | Every open port is a potential attack surface |

-| Poor Nginx config | Missing headers, misconfigured TLS, server info leaks |
+| Bad Nginx config | Missing headers, poorly configured TLS, server info leak |

 | Expired certificate | Inaccessible service, browser errors |

-| DDoS | A standard VPS can't withstand a volumetric attack |
+| DDoS | A standard VPS cannot withstand a volumetric attack |

-| Port scanning | Bots constantly scan public IPs |
+| Port scanning | Bots are constantly scanning public IPs |

-What if you could avoid all this?
+What if you could avoid all of this?

-🚀 The Solution: Cloudflare Tunnel (formerly Argo Tunnel)
+🚀 The solution: Cloudflare Tunnel (formerly Argo Tunnel)

 [User] → [Cloudflare Edge] ← encrypted tunnel ← [cloudflared on your VPS] → [localhost:8000]